All merchant accounts have a contract and a term; some merchant account contracts do not have an early termination fee.

 Some processors, such as Pivotal Payments base the termination fee on lost profits rather than a flat dollar amount.
 For example, if a processor is making $150 a month from a business’s merchant account, and the business cancels the account ten months prior to the end of the term, the business would have to pay a termination fee of $1,500.

-The following is an example of the language used in a merchant account contract for a termination fee that is based on lost profit taken from Pivotal Payments' agreement:
+For example: Here’s language used in a merchant account contract for a termination fee that is based on lost profit taken from Pivotal Payments’ agreement:

 “Merchant shall pay … damages (“Damages”) representing the greater of: (a) five hundred (500) dollars; or (b) the amount determined by computing the number of months remaining in the Agreement, and multiplying that number by the average monthly fees paid by Merchant.”